How To Catch Mulloway (Jewfish)

 Put in some good night fishing hours and you’re already most of the way to catching a mulloway.

-Mulloway can be found in many parts of the ocean, estuaries and rivers, but in my opinion you’re most likely to find them on a sandy surf beach.
+Mulloway can be found in many parts of the ocean, estuaries and rivers, but a reliable place to fish for them is on a sandy surf beach.
 A sandy, open beach exposed to the surf.
 So if you want to catch mulloway find yourself a sandy surf beach.
-I don’t have much experience targetting mulloway in other habitats so I’ll focus on beach fishing.
+I don’t have much experience targeting mulloway in other habitats so I’ll focus on beach fishing.

 The diagram below shows a cross sectional view of a beach with a gutter.
 The gutter is where you will catch mulloway.
 Even gutters very close to the shore are productive.